cyberTwitty/RedTeamFromScratch/archive_pre_day01/README.md

+> The following is the original layout I used during early learning.
+I have since refactored to reflect more of a real-world operator workflow.

 # 🔥 40 Days of Pentesting: My Journey into Cybersecurity

 🚀 Welcome to my 40-day challenge!
 I'm diving deep into offensive security, sharpening my skills in penetration testing, and documenting every step here.
 This repo is my **live portfolio**, tracking everything from **network hacking** to **web application pentesting**, **scripting**, and more.